Bekah Martinez Had to Return 'Everything with Tags' After Going 'Broke' on Her Bachelor Wardrobe

 Compared to some of the other women Martinez starred on the show with, she thinks she actually spent the least amount of money on her wardrobe.

+RELATED VIDEO: Bekah M. Explains Why Mom Reported Her ‘Missing’ — and Admits She Wanted Peter as The Bachelor

-“I can image some of the girls who didn’t have the resources to borrow things from showrooms or friends probably spent a significant amount of money—at least a couple thousand, easily.
+“I can imagine some of the girls who didn’t have the resources to borrow things from showrooms or friends probably spent a significant amount of money—at least a couple thousand, easily.
 Everything [Seinne Fleming] had was from, like, Free People and Anthropologie,” she said.
 “I imagine she spent the most out of everyone because she had so much cute, brand-new stuff.”

 When it came to beauty products, Martinez said the show provides general toiletries like face wash, shampoo, conditioner, body lotion and makeup wipes.
 But in her case, she didn’t need to worry about bringing a boatload of other products to style her short pixie cut during her time there.